 Bill has a Bachelor of Science from Washington University and is a graduate of The Executive Program at the University of Virginia Darden School of Business.
 He is a former U.S. Army's Signal Corps officer and an Airborne Ranger.

-Mark A. Willard has served as the Chief Impact Officer of KEYW since its founding in August 2008.
+Mark A. Willard is the Chief Operating Officer of KEYW and has been since KEYWs founding in August 2008.
 In this position, he has played a key role in developing a strong operations team.
 He is responsible for ensuring that goals for revenue and profit are met, and he assists the CEO in formulating current and long-range plans, objectives and policies.
 Mr. Willard provides leadership to senior management regarding organization, business development and financial management, and he ensures clarity of objectives for senior managers and operations personnel.
 He has over 30 years of multi-disciplined management experience related to systems development, operation and life cycle support.

 Mr. Willard has a strong background in building engineering capability from the ground up in companies supporting the Intelligence Community.
 After eight years of military service, he joined ManTech and served as the Vice President of Columbia, MD, Operations, responsible for building the company from 30 to over 300 personnel providing engineering services to the National Security Agency.
 He transitioned to Windermere in 1998.
 As one of Windermere’s first employees, Mr. Willard helped build a well-established engineering development and systems integration company.